This post may contain affiliate links, my full disclosure can be read here.

 I’ve always been a huge fan of free open source software.
 I find most are high quality and have wonderful support by either the developer or user community when needed.

-I also love free software because, it really helps stretch the budget!
-These are a few of my favourites.
+I also love free software because it really helps stretch the budget!
+These are a few of my favorites.